FrankSzendzielarz/AlgorandVisualStudio/README.md

 ## USING THE TEMPLATES

 After creating a project using a template here, please **Update Nuget Packages** and then **Unload and Reload the project in VS**.
+## UPDATE (December 2023)
+The following are now included:
+- Proxies now include additional methods that return a transaction list, for signing and sending by the developer manually.
+This allows for ABI method composability.
+- SmartContract base class includes a new Fail() command, which immediately terminates the program.
+- SmartContract base class now has DecimalToBytes and BytesToDecimal conversion helpers.

+The project is also changing its internal source structure, with improved testing too.
+Once this is complete, the project will be made open source.
+In parallel with that compatibility is being developed for ARC4 and ARC32 so that contracts will be interoperable with the Python and JavaScript compilers.

 ## UPDATE (September 2023)
 Interactive TEAL debugging is now available.
 This is a major milestone for the project.